1. THE PUBLIC GOOD: The Trust is a Registered Charity (nr.1174239) for the advancement of education in horticulture and conservation.

 ● Projects/information for local conservation and wildlife incl articles & audits.

-●Relaxation garden visits for residents of local nursing & retirement homes.
+●Relaxation visits for residents of local nursing & retirement homes.

-●Bringing students from across the E.U. for study residential placements for 4 to 8 weeks to interact with the local community, enhance international friendship, and improve their understanding of Britain.
+●Residential placements for European students for 2 to 10 weeks to interact with the local community, learn skills, enhance international friendship, and improve their understanding of Britain.

-● Making our extensive library privately available to local students.
+● Making our extensive library available to local students.

-2. PRIVATE VISITS by prior appointment groups up to 40 From 21st.
-May to 31st.
+2. PRIVATE GROUP VISITS by prioappointment: 12th.June to 28th.
 July, day-times or evenings.
 Tea and biscuits.
-Witha personalised introduction, information & garden map.
+Personalised introduction.
+Garden map.

 School and College groups are also welcome.
 Or projects by College or University Departments.